pharo-ide/Calypso/Calypso-NavigationModel.package/ClyEnvironmentUpdateStrategy.class/README.md

 I am a root strategy which subclasses defines how environment should be updated due to accepted change events.

 Subclasses should implement two methods:

+- announceChangesOf: aQueryResult
-- content:  anEnvironmentContent wasChangedBy: anAnnouncement here subclasses should define what to do with given change
+here subclasses should define what to do with given change

 - publishCollectedChanges
-here subclasses can publish  changes alltogether when their logic is to collect events instead of instant announcing them
+here subclasses can publish all collected changes at once when their logic is to collect events instead of instant announcing them